openSUSE/news-o-o/_posts/2011-06-18-opensuse-weekly-news-issue-180-is-out.markdown

 **License**: [GFDL 1.2](http://www.gnu.org/licenses/old-licenses/fdl-1.2.html)

-
+â€

+â€œ

 [Jos
-          Poortvliet: openSUSE and online storage and syncing](https://news.opensuse.org/2011/06/17/opensuse-and-your-own-cloud/)
+          Poortvliet: openSUSE and online storage and syncing](http://news.opensuse.org/2011/06/17/opensuse-and-your-own-cloud/)

-The ˜cloud™ has been a buzzword for quite a while.
+The â€˜cloudâ€™ has been a buzzword for quite a while.
 While some are still rather cynical
       towards the concept, products like [mobile phones with Android](http://www.android.com/) have shown the value of putting your data in that [huge, amorphous network of servers somewhere](http://xkcd.com/908/).
 Apple recently [introduced their new cloud service](http://www.apple.com/icloud/)